GridTools/gt4py/docs/development/ADRs/0017-Toolchain-Configuration.md

 ## Decision

+**All decisions below are in the spirit of keeping the scope of the initial implementation small and can be changed whenever changing them is suitably justified.**

 ### Opt-in pattern for building toolchains from user configuration and client code

 Any toolchain that has user configurable options should provide a high level interface for building a toolchain that is consistent with the options set by the end user.
 If a default toolchain instance is provided in GT4Py code, it should use that interface.
 This ensures that the simplest way of obtaining an instance of a toolchain respects user configuration.

+The pattern established for the 'GTFN' toolchain uses `factory-boy`.

 ### Limit configuration options exposed to the end user